A flagship facility for Deakin Marine Science

 This project includes co-contributions from the Victorian Higher Education State Investment Fund (VHESIF).

-For further information on our other VHESIF funded projects please visit the links below.
+For further information on our other Deakin VHESIF funded projects please explore the projects below.